openstack/charms.openstack/README.md

 ## OpenStacke Upgrade via config

-An OpenStack principle charm has an 'openstack-origin' configruation option.
+An OpenStack principle charm has an 'openstack-origin' configuration option.
 This is used to setup the package source for a charm.
 If a user updates this option to point at a package repository then the charm can be configured to automatically upgrade.
 This is achieved with the following steps: